Wi-Fi/Bluetooth

 Event: time 2618.610162, -------------- SYN_REPORT ------------

-The Quectel Pi H1 can operate as a Bluetooth Low Energy (BLE) peripheral that proactively advertises so that phones, tablets, and other BLE central devices can discover and connect.
+The Quectel Pi H1 supports configuring the Bluetooth device as a Bluetooth Low Energy (BLE) peripheral for broadcasting, allowing other BLE devices (such as smartphones and tablets) to discover and connect.

 bluetoothctl> advertise on